edgedb/edgedb/docs/ai/index.rst

 embedding generation and querying.
 We currently support OpenAI, Mistral AI, and Anthropic.

 Configuring a provider
 ----------------------

-To configure a provider, you will first need to obtain an API key for your chosen provider, which you may do from their respective sites:
+To configure a provider, you need to provide an API key (``Secret``) for the choosen provider.
+You can also provide the ``Client ID``.
+And an ``API URL`` if you want to override the default provider's url.

+You can obtain an API key from your chosen provider's website:

 * `OpenAI API keys <https://platform.openai.com/account/api-keys>`__
 * `Mistral API keys <https://console.mistral.ai/api-keys/>`__
 * `Anthropic API keys <https://console.anthropic.com/settings/keys>`__

-With your API key, you may now configure in the UI by clickin the "Add Provider" button, selecting the appropriate API, and pasting your key in the "Secret" field.

 .. image:: images/ui-ai-add-provider.png
     :alt: The "Add Provider" form of the EdgeDB local development server UI.